-Eku clicked that he was good, but saw that Krele remained concerned and added, "I am fine, mother.
+Eku clicked that he was good.

+When he saw that Krele remained concerned he added, "I am fine, mother.
 You are a healer and have a duty.
 I understand you must go.
 I am fine."

-Krele felt herself tearing up again; instead, a stern look came to her face and she seized her child tightly by each shoulder and looked intensely into his eyes.
+Tearing up again, Krele seized Eku tightly by each shoulder.

+Looked intensely into his eyes.